-Sexual harassment can be broadly defined as unwelcome sexual advances, requests for sexual favors, and other unwelcome verbal or physical conduct because of a person’s sex.
+Sexual harassment can be broadly defined as unwelcome sexual advances, requests for sexual favors, and other unwelcome verbal or physical conduct due to a person’s sex, sexual orientation, or gender identity.
 Current law recognizes two types of unlawful sexual harassment: quid pro quo and hostile work environment.

-Quid pro quo harassment occurs when a superior suggests that an employee do something of a sexual nature in return for something that benefits the employee at work or to avoid a negative outcome.
-Examples of benefits include promotions, raises, bonuses, and more favorable work assignments.
-Examples of negative outcomes include pay reductions, non-payment of a bonus, disciplinary actions, demotions, less favorable job assignments, and terminations.
+Quid pro quo harassment occurs when an individual with supervisory authority suggests that an employee do something of a sexual nature in return for a benefit to the employee or to avoid a negative outcome.
+Examples of benefits may include promotions, raises, bonuses, and favorable work assignments.
+Examples of negative outcomes may include pay reductions, non-payment of bonuses, disciplinary actions, demotions, less favorable job assignments, and terminations.

-Hostile work environment occurs when an employee is subjected to unwelcome treatment because of the employee’s sex (with or without sexual conduct) that is severe or frequent enough to create intimidating or abusive work conditions, or that results in an adverse employment decision such as a disciplinary action, demotion or termination.
-This mistreatment does not have to be of a sexual nature.
-Generally, one instance of harassment is not sufficient to constitute a hostile work environment, unless the conduct is severe, such as a physical assault.
+Hostile work environment (harassment) occurs when an employee is subjected to unwelcome treatment because of the employee’s sex (with or without sexual conduct) that is severe or frequent enough to alter the conditions of employment and create an intimidating or abusive work atmosphere, or that results in an adverse employment decision such as a disciplinary action, demotion, or termination.
+This conduct does not have to be of a sexual nature.
+Once an employer knows about this conduct, it is obligated to take effective action to stop it.

 - Telling sexually explicit jokes or name-calling